imagej/imagej.github.io/pages/RETINA_Analysis_Toolkit.md

 ## Processing Settings

-![**Settings Dialog**: Input the spatial scale obtained from the image metadata or microscope.](RETINA_Cell_Counter_Dialog.png "Settings Dialog: Input the spatial scale obtained from the image metadata or microscope.")
+![**Settings Dialog**: Input the spatial scale obtained from the image metadata or microscope.](/images/pages/RETINA_Cell_Counter_Dialog.png "Settings Dialog: Input the spatial scale obtained from the image metadata or microscope.")"
 After importing a TIFF image and executing the counter, the following settings should be selected: